A topic from the subject of Isolation in Chemistry.

 Distillation

 The distillation process uses a distillation column.
 The mixture to be purified is introduced into the column from the top and allowed to flow down through a series of perforated trays.
 As the liquid moves down the column, it is contacted with a gas stream that moves up the column.
-The gas stream is typically either a vapour form of the liquid being distilled or an added gas such as nirtrogen or helium.
+The gas stream is typically either a vapor form of the liquid being distilled or an added gas such as nitrogen or helium.

 Centrifugation